The current article is a basic introduction to the subject of – recovering mail items in the Exchange Online based environment.

 4. Variety of mail client and mail protocols.

-In a modern environment, users access their mailbox from many different devices, application using a variety of mail protocols and so on.
+In a modern environment, users access their mailbox from many different devices, an application using a variety of mail protocols and so on.

 In this “complex environment”, it’s reasonable to assume that the scenario of deleted mail can cause a problem with a particular mail client, specific mail protocol-specific device, etc.